May 17, 2022, by Matthew Lumley

 When you complete a job application or attend an interview you will face “competency-based” questions.
 Describe a time you have shown excellent communication or when you have needed to overcome an obstacle.
 It can be difficult to motivate yourself to keep a record of these skills and experiences.

-Our modules encourage you to reflect on areas such as your strengths, weaknesses and greatest achievements.
+Our units encourage you to reflect on areas such as your strengths, weaknesses and greatest achievements.
 You will then have ready-made responses to use when applying for jobs.

 You could apply to our prizes that mimic a recruitment process.
 For each prize you need to apply, attend an interview – with an employer – and even get feedback on your performance.

-We also run workshops to help you showcase your achievements on your CV and prepare you for the transition into work.
+We also provide appointments and run workshops to help you showcase your achievements on your CV and prepare you for entering the workplace.

 So what next?